JJMM/CUSSender/README.md

 ## License
-AFNetworking is available under the Apache 2.0 license.
+CUSSender is available under the Apache 2.0 license.
 See the LICENSE file for more info.